 - Correct your credit report.
 If you discover mistakes on your credit report, contact the bureau asking that the item be removed.
 If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

-Knowing the ways you can raise your credit score, you can move toward becoming a homeowner.
-Keep in mind that when you're ready to apply for a loan to purchase a house, you'll want to keep your credit inquiries within a two-week window to avoid a negative mark on your credit score.
-With the help of Scenic Hills Realty, the loan process can be a stress-free experience so you, too, can become a homeowner.
+Knowing the methods you can use to improve your credit score, you can move toward becoming a homeowner.
+Keep in mind that when you're ready to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid adverse effects on your credit score.
+With the help of Scenic Hills Realty, shopping for a mortgage is sure to go more smoothly so you, too, can become a homeowner.

 To learn more, visit myFICO.com, Fair Isaac's informational site and once per year, for free, you can review all three of your credit reports at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.